iherman10/iherman10.github.io/_projects/air_quality_geo_experiments.md

 ## **Background**

 As the climate crisis worsens, air quality is becoming an increasingly urgent concern worldwide.
 Rising temperatures, more frequent storms, and intensifying wildfires all contribute to deteriorating air conditions.
 It is well documented that declines in air quality impact both short- and long-term public health.
-In particular, elevated concentrations of PM2.5, fine particulate matter measuring 2.5 micrometers or less, have been linked to a range of respiratory and cardiovascular problems.
+In particular, elevated concentrations of PM2.5, fine particulate matter measuring 2.5 micrometers or less, are linked to a range of respiratory and cardiovascular problems.
 These microscopic particles can be inhaled deeply into the lungs, posing serious health risks.

 On a personal note, poor air quality has directly affected my life.
 A “bad air day” in 2020 triggered a prolonged asthma flare-up, my first since childhood, which led to lingering respiratory issues.
 Since then, I’ve become more vigilant about tracking air quality, often using platforms like [PurpleAir](https://map.purpleair.com/) to avoid flare-ups and observe patterns that tend to coincide with declines in air quality.